Kidizens

 • Ages: 5–12 years old

-• Schedule: Camp hours run from 9am to 3pm, with sessions ranging from 1 to 10 days for Young Mayors (Build-A-City) LEGO Camps, 1 to 5 days for school break camps, 10 to 12 weeks for off-site after-school workshops, 1 to 3 weeks for special theme-based workshops, and single-day options for birthday parties, Kids Night Out/Club Kidizens, and science nights and fairs; homeschool and after-school classes run 14 weeks in fall and 18 weeks in spring.
+• Schedule: Camp hours run from 9am to 3pm, with session lengths ranging from 1 to 10 days for Young Mayors (Build-A-City) LEGO Camps, 1 to 5 days for school break camps, 14-week fall and 18-week spring homeschool and after-school classes, 10 to 12 weeks for off-site after-school workshops, and 1 to 3 weeks for special theme-based workshops; birthday parties, Kids Night Out, Club Kidizens, and science nights and fairs are offered as 1-day sessions.

 • Price: $35/day per child for After Care from 3pm to 5pm